shaik1002/biggitlabbomb/doc/development/database/insert_into_tables_in_batches.md

 ### Requirements for safe bulk insertions

 Large parts of ActiveRecord's persistence API are built around the notion of callbacks.
-Many of these callbacks fire in response to model lifecycle events such as `save` or `create`.
+Many of these callbacks fire in response to model life cycle events such as `save` or `create`.
 These callbacks cannot be used with bulk insertions, since they are meant to be called for every instance that is saved or created.
-Since these events do not fire when records are inserted in bulk, we prevent their use.
+Since these events do not fire when records are inserted in bulk, we currently prevent their use.

 The specifics around which callbacks are explicitly allowed are defined in [`BulkInsertSafe`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/models/concerns/bulk_insert_safe.rb).